tw-mstrass/aug-uuid7-kotlin/.junie/plan.md

    [x] The random component is properly generated
    [x] UUIDs generated in rapid succession are unique [x] UUIDs with the same timestamp have different random components

+# Implementation Complete

+The UUID v7 implementation is now complete.
+It satisfies all the requirements:

+1. [x] It generates UUIDs with the correct version (7) and variant (10) bits
+2. [x] It uses the current timestamp in the most significant bits
+3. [x] It ensures monotonically increasing timestamps
+4. [x] It provides a way to extract the timestamp from a UUID
+5. [x] It ensures uniqueness even for UUIDs generated in rapid succession
+6. [x] It ensures UUIDs with the same timestamp have different random components

+All tests are passing, and the implementation is ready for use.